Racso777/2023_MMML_OY/Homework4/Homework4-oscar.md

 ![](Homework4-oscar_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-Base on how the sd approximate the 200 reference line, we want to pick the most simple models.
-Therefore, we will pick k = 17 because it is the most simplist and it’s sd is on the basic line.
+We will pick k = 20 because it is the most simplest and it’s median is within one sd of the error of the least error model.